 Attack-and-move cards are really good for these.
 Obi-Wan, Anakin, Maul and both Fetts have movement incorporated into their bread-and-butter.
 If I don’t know what else to do for a deck, I’ll go with attack+move as a starting point for a bread-and-butter offense card.

-The only real wonky, situational bread-and-butter offense card of the original 12 is Luke’s I WILL NOT FIGHT YOU.
-IWNFY might not seem like his bread-and-butter but it is, because he can’t just use JUSTICE on Clone Troopers.
-It’s not like you can just use IWNFY every turn – but I’d argue if you’re playing Luke correctly, you’re going to use it early and often, and not wait for the perfect situation.
-It is his best offense card, after all.
+One less obvious B&B offense card is Luke’s I WILL NOT FIGHT YOU.
+Luke typically can’t just use JUSTICE on Clone Troopers early in the game but has to save it for the right moment.
+It’s also not like you can just use IWNFY every turn – but I’d argue if you’re playing Luke correctly, you’re going to use it early and often, and not wait for the perfect situation.
+It is his best offense card, after all, while Leia is still alive.

 Han and Chewie are obviously looking to play and recycle BOWCASTER, but GAMBLER’S LUCK is something Han can use early and often.
 Even when Chewie is out of the game, GAMBLER’S LUCK keeps Han in the game and lets him save his HEROIC RETREAT cards for key moments.